-Health region boundaries presented in this publication correspond to the health regions presented in the latest file available from Statistics Canada used by CIHI to map health care providers to health regions (i.e., health regions as of 2018).
+Health region boundaries presented in this publication correspond to the health regions presented in the latest file available from Statistics Canada used by CIHI to map health care providers to health regions (i.e., health regions as of 2022).
+Note that the number of health regions in Saskatchewan changed from 13 to 7 in 2022.
+However, SMDB regional reporting based on the new structure has not been implemented yet.